 Step 2: Hone Your Cybersecurity Analyst Skills

 While theoretical knowledge is essential, practical skills are what truly set you apart.
-Here are some key areas to focus on:- Security analysis: Develop the ability to analyze network traffic logs, security alerts, and system events to identify potential threats.
+Here are some key areas to focus on:

 - Incident response: Learn best practices for incident response, including investigation, containment, eradication, and recovery procedures.